Gum disease: Fact or Fiction?

 5. I ONLY NEED TO SEE MY DENTIST WHEN THERE'S A PROBLEM - MYTH

 If you suspect you are experiencing any of the signs of gum disease, including seeing blood in your spit when brushing or flossing, talk to your dentist as soon as possible.
 However, you should also attend regular check-ups as advised by your dentist - even if you think all is well.
-Your dentist may spot signs of gum disease or other problems before you develop any symptoms, helping you stop your journey of gum disease before things get worse.
+Your dentist may spot signs of gum problems before you develop any symptoms, helping you stop gum disease before things get worse.